 No. We do not have the power to give you specific advice on whether particular content in an election programme might breach broadcasting standards, but we can give general guidance on the relevant broadcasting standards and how they are applied.
 To ensure you do not breach broadcasting standards we encourage you to review the standards that are contained in the Election Programmes Code, as well as the Radio, Free-to-Air TV and Pay TV Codes.
 You can also review past BSA decisions about election programmes that have been complained about (see below).

-Note also that your ad will need to be assessed by the Commercials Approval Bureau (CAB) before it can be broadcast.
+Note: If you intend to broadcast an election programme on television, it will need to be assessed by the Commercial Approvals Bureau (CAB) before it can be broadcast.

-All the links to BSA decisions below (HTML) open a new window.
+All the links to BSA decisions below (HTML) open a new tab.

 Decisions prior to 1994 are available as PDFs only.

 Disclaimer: Nothing here binds the BSA in determining the outcome of any future complaint.
 Each complaint is determined on the particular facts surrounding a broadcast.